 a small commission (at no extra cost to you).

-Supplies to Make Simple French Door Curtains
+Simple French Door Curtain Supplies

 - Sewing Machine (this model is perfect to sew simple curtains if you don’t own one already)